Get a Free Quote

 Infection Control Challenges in Elder Care Facilities

-The risk of infections in nursing homes is notably high due to the vulnerable nature of the population, where residents often have compromised immune systems.
-Statistics indicate that infection rates can be as high as 4% to 7% annually in these settings, according to studies published in journals like Clinical Infectious Diseases.
-Common sources of these infections include human waste and bodily fluids, which, when improperly managed, pose severe hygiene challenges.
-Vomit bag dispensers offer an immediate solution by containing emesis and other fluids efficiently, thereby reducing contamination risks.
+The risk of infection in care homes is particularly high, given the fragility of the population, whose residents typically have weak immune systems.
+There, infection rates can run as high as 4% to 7% a year, according to research published in journals like Clinical Infectious Diseases.
+These infections are readily transmitted through human excreta or body fluids and can present significant hygiene concerns where they are not effectively managed.
+Vomit bag dispensers instantly minimize the risk of contamination by effectively keeping emesis and other fluids from spreading.

 How Quick Access Reduces Contamination Risks